Programs and Centers

-Each center has a unique focus – obesity, tobacco dependence, mind-body medicine, integrative nutrition, health statistics and geography, health disparities, mHealth – and we work in teams, finding our interrelated research interests inform and build on one another.
+Each center has a unique focus – obesity, tobacco dependence, integrative nutrition, health statistics and geography, health disparities, behavior and community health, digital health, patient engagement – and we work in teams, finding our interrelated research interests inform and build on one another.

 Our collaborations support the pursuit of multifaceted, preventive solutions that eliminate barriers to better public health.

 The UMass Worcester Prevention Research Center is one of 37 Prevention Research Centers across the country.
 Through sustained partnerships and collaborations with community organizations, the UM-PRC is building knowledge to inform effective public health programs and policies that promote healthy weight, healthy behaviors and optimal management of chronic health conditions with the goal of improving the lives of individuals, families and communities in Worcester County.
 The Center, funded by the Centers for Disease Control and Prevention (CDC), is co-directed by Drs.
 Stephenie Lemon and Milagros Rosal.

 The Center for Tobacco Treatment Research and Training (CTTRT)